akberg/procedural_planets/README.md

 Some configurations can be adjusted without recompiling in the `settings.conf` file.
 The scene is constructed in `scene.rs`, and planets parameters can be configured there.

+This version of Glutin does not work with Wayland, so the project will only run on X11.

 ### Controls

 * **`W A S D`**, **`shift`**, **`space`**: Movement